BeyzaAkgun/cybersecurity-ctu13/README.md

 Download the CTU-13 dataset (see references in the PDF report).

-Place it in the data/ directory (large files are ignored by Git).
+Place it in the data/ directory

 Run the main script